 As I reflect on 1995, I believe it was my year to become acquainted with sorrow.
 It was one year ago yesterday that Mom found out her cancer had spread to her liver.
 I thank God for the work He has done in my heart this past year through my new friend, Sorrow.
 It is an acquaintance I would not have chosen voluntarily, but God chose this friend for me to press me closer to His heart and make me more sensitive to others who are sorrowing.

 I also met with the Dean and found out it will take me four more years of attending school part-time before I can complete my MSN degree.
 I have now completed three semesters.
-I’m not sure I have the strength and ambition to attend eight more semesters, so I guess I will just take it one semester at a time and trust the Lord.
-I am claiming God’s promise in Psalm 84:11.
+I’m not sure I have the strength and ambition to attend eight more semesters, so I will take it one semester at a time and trust the Lord.

 Dear Lord, I commit this New Year to You.
 Cause me to know You better and follow You.
 Amen.